 A study conducted in Rwanda by Ndikubwimana, (2016) find out that, after the genocide of 1994 the government of Rwanda has been trying to create a conducive environment to enable business sector to boost their performance.
 As Rwanda is prepared to become the middle income country the role of SMEs in economic growth and competitiveness is widely recognized, finance remain the problem to SMEs as small sector have begun to compete with larger sectors .
 The government of Rwanda assists SMEs by establishing SACCOs in every administrative sector, provide loan subsidize, guarantee and special line of credit to ensure sufficiency supply of funs to SMEs.

-Oke and Aluko (2015) conducted a study on the impact of commercial bank on SMEs in Nigeria between 2002 and 2012, the findings indicate that commercial banks have a significant role in financing the SMEs despite of the believe that commercial banks have poor lending relation with SMEs, the findings still confirm that commercial banks are still the main source of finance to SMEs as they want to grow although the government should support the commercial banks to increase lending capacity to SMEs through giving them different incentives and the SMEs should keep adequate financial record of their business as the pre- condition of searching a loan from commercial banks.
+Aluko and Oke (2015) conducted a study on the impact of commercial bank on SMEs in Nigeria between 2002 and 2012, the findings indicate that commercial banks have a significant role in financing the SMEs despite of the believe that commercial banks have poor lending relation with SMEs, the findings still confirm that commercial banks are still the main source of finance to SMEs as they want to grow although the government should support the commercial banks to increase lending capacity to SMEs through giving them different incentives and the SMEs should keep adequate financial record of their business as the pre- condition of searching a loan from commercial banks.

 Quainoo(2011) examine the impact of loan on SMEs in Ghana, and found that larger number of SMEs source finance from the bank and use that capital to acquire raw material for production to boost their business 96% of respondent agreed that bank loan helps the overall improvement of their business performance, the researcher recommend that the bank loan application procedures should be simplified and the SMEs owners should be trained on the best practice to use the loan efficiently.
 Marwa (2014), pointed out the obstacles of SMEs access to finance in Tanzania can be solved by adopting innovative financial strategies, include the establishment of microfinance like SACCOs and FINCA.